syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#NUM! - occurs if settlement ≥ maturity and if investment and discount is ≤ 0.
+&#35;NUM! - occurs if settlement ≥ maturity and if investment and discount is ≤ 0.

 #### Example:

 ![](Calculate-functions_images/Calculate-functions_img11.png)

+_RECEIVED_

 ## Database Functions